navko11/TerminalApp/readme.md

 4. python main.py

 Packages used taken from https://pypi.org/:
-- pip install art
+- pip install art = used for main menu title "Payroll App".
-- pip install colorama
+- pip install colorama = used for sub-menu titles and error messages to give "life" to the terminal.

 Features of the app: